 Over 70,000 people have already backed the campaign, adding their names to our call for UK Health Leaders to take action.

 Thanks to their support, we are already seeing progress on some of the key campaign calls around diagnosis and data.
 We’ve also be able to discuss the campaign directly with Secretary of State for Health and Social Care, Matt Hancock, and Scottish Cabinet Secretary for Health, Jeanne Freeman, to discuss how to improve the diagnosis, treatment and support.

-Over the next year we’ll continue to push for change, focussing on specific issues that affect the treatment and care of people living with secondary breast cancer.
+We are continuing to push for change focussing on specific issues that affect the treatment and care of people living with secondary breast cancer.

 We asked over 2,000 people with secondary breast cancer about their experiences.
 Here's what they told us.

 23% had to see their GP three or more times before they were diagnosed.

 One in six said they didn’t feel confident they would have access to the most appropriate drug treatments in the future.

 A quarter said they had not seen a Clinical Nurse Specialist since diagnosis.